Click & Collect - across over 50 Stores, no account needed

 What Are Lice and How Do They Affect Horses?

 Lice are tiny, wingless insects that live on the skin of animals, including horses.
 There are two main types of lice that affect horses: biting lice (Mallophaga) and sucking lice (Anoplura).
 Biting lice feed on the horse's skin and debris, while sucking lice feed on the horse's blood.
-Both types can cause significant discomfort and health issues, including:
+After finding lice, horse treatment is essential - both types of lice can cause significant discomfort and health issues, including:

 Itching and irritation: Infested horses often scratch and bite at affected areas, leading to hair loss and skin damage.